 From the Google phone app

-When in the Phone app, tap the More options icon (three dots stacked vertically) next to the microphone.
-Then select Settings > Call Blocking and add the number you want to block.
+When in the Google phone app, tap the More options icon (three dots stacked vertically) next to the microphone.
+Then select Settings > Call Blocking or Blocked numbers and add the number you want to block.
 You can also go to Call history or Recent calls and tap the number you want to block, then select Block.
 Here, you can also Report call as spam.

 From the Android Messages app

 Long press a contact within the Messages app and tap the Block icon (circle with a line through it) in the upper-right corner.
-You can also tap the More options icon (three dots stacked vertically) next to the magnifying glass, select Settings > Call blocking, and add the number you want to block.
+You can also tap the More options icon (three dots stacked vertically) next to the magnifying glass, select Settings > Call blocking or Blocked contacts, and add the number you want to block.

 Blocking calls on other stock Android phones